uddhavbhattarai/uddhavbhattarai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Postdoctoral Scholar working with [Prof. Stavros G. Vougioukas](https://faculty.engineering.ucdavis.edu/vougioukas/) at Bio-Automation Lab, University of California, Davis.
-My current research focuses on the development of data-driven approaches for human activity recognition and precision yield monitoring in strawberry fields.
+I am artificial intelligence and robotics researcher working in areas of agriculture automation and precision agriculture.
+Currently, I am working as a Postdoctoral Scholar with [Prof. Stavros G. Vougioukas](https://faculty.engineering.ucdavis.edu/vougioukas/) at Bio-Automation Lab, University of California, Davis.
+My current research focuses on the development of AI approaches for human activity recognition and precision yield monitoring in strawberry fields.

 I completed my Ph.D. in Biological and Agricultural Engineering at Washington State University (WSU) under [Prof. Manoj Karkee](https://labs.wsu.edu/karkee-ag-robotics/).
-During my Ph.D., I worked on the development of deep learning-based weakly/fully supervised computer vision algorithms for object detection, segmentation, density estimation, localization, counting; development of ground-based robotic systems for field operations such as blossom thinning, pruning, pollination in orchards, and green shoot thinning in vineyards; as well as development of aerial robotic systems for pest bird deterrence in vineyards.
+During my Ph.D., I worked in intersection of computer vision and robotics with projects involving development of deep learning-based weakly/fully supervised computer vision algorithms for object detection, segmentation, density estimation, localization, counting; ground-based robotic systems for field operations such as blossom thinning, pruning, pollination in orchards, and green shoot thinning in vineyards; as well as aerial robotic systems for pest bird deterrence in vineyards.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.